 If there is mildew present on the surface, he will clean the area with a solution made of 1-quart bleach, 3 quarts warm water and 1/3 cup of detergent.
 A professional knows that ammonia shouldn’t be used.
-He has the wearing protective equipment (goggles, mask, gloves and apron) needed when removing mildew prior to the application of concrete block filler.
+He has the protective equipment (goggles, mask, gloves and apron) needed when removing mildew prior to the application of concrete block filler.

 Applying concrete block filler

 Concrete block filler should be applied in the recommended condition – minimum of 55 degrees Fahrenheit, and maximum of 95 degrees Fahrenheit.
 These temperatures should apply to the material, surface, and even the air surrounding the area.
 The relative humidity in the room should be a maximum of 85%.
 A DIYer cannot attain these temperatures, making it one of the reasons why a professional should be called in for the job.

 There are different ways of applying concrete block filler, and professionals have all the equipment needed for the application.

 Before applying concrete block filler, a professional will purge spray equipment before using it with a reducer.
 Sometimes a reduction is needed and it must be well-matched with the application condition and the environment.
 A professional who has years of experience can do this easily.